Notice of Pre-AIA or AIA Status

 Reiss discloses a process for the preparation of a flavoring concentrate.
 Reiss discloses methanol convey a negative sensory impression.
 Reiss also teaches that the log Pow value makes it possible to predict for the respective flavoring and/or aromatic substances in which the respective flavoring and/or aromatic substance adsorbs on adsorption material in the aqueous phase for a given solvent proportion or remains in the aqueous phase. ( see paragraphs 0011,0069)

 Claim 1 is vague and indefinite with respect to procedure A and procedure B and the ratios as explained in the 112 rejection above.
 Since claim 1 is a product, how methanol and VOC are measured does not determine the patentability of the product.
 The limitation is also not given weight because claim 1 does not define procedure A and procedure B. The claim recites VOC 20 but does not define what these compounds are and what will constitute the median.
 The specification also does not give any data regarding the median VOC.
 The scope of the ratio is unclear.
 Yonezawa discloses de-alcoholized beverage comprising innate volatile compounds present in the original alcoholic beverage.
 The concentration of the volatile compounds and the types of compounds would vary depending on the type of alcoholic beverage and the degrees of concentration.
 Yonezawa discloses the adsorption rate of the aroma compounds can increase by passing the mixture containing the compounds multiple times.
 It would have been obvious to one of ordinary skill in the art to determine the ratio of the volatile compounds and the type of compounds depending on the alcoholic beverage used and the taste and flavor desired in the de-alcoholized beverage to be very closely to the original alcoholic beverage.
+For claims 1, 24-27, Vason shows that wine contains ethyl acetate and excessive concentration affects the organoleptic characteristic of the wine.
+Thus, in making the de-alcoholized wine, it would have been obvious to one skilled in the art to add ethyl acetate in any varying amount depending on the taste and flavor desired.
 This parameter can be determined through routine experimentation to obtain the most optimum product in taste and flavor.
 As shown in Gordon, methanol is an impurity in alcohol.
 Reiss also shows that methanol gives a negative sensory impression in flavoring concentrate.
 It would have been obvious to one of ordinary skill in the art to remove all methanol from the Yonezawa beverage to give a purer product with better taste.

 For claims 2-5 and 6-10,21-23, Yonezawa discloses de-alcoholized beverage comprising innate volatile compounds present in the original alcoholic beverage.
 The concentration of the volatile compounds and the types of compounds would vary depending on the type of alcoholic beverage and the degrees of concentration.
 Yonezawa discloses the adsorption rate of the aroma compounds can increase by passing the mixture containing the compounds multiple times.
 It would have been obvious to one of ordinary skill in the art to determine the ratio of the volatile compounds and the type of compounds depending on the alcoholic beverage used and the taste and flavor desired in the de-alcoholized beverage to be very closely to the original alcoholic beverage.
 For claims 7-10, it would have obvious to one of ordinary skill in the to vary the amount and types of volatile components depending on the alcoholic beverage used and the flavor, aroma and taste desired in the de-alcoholized to resemble the original alcoholic beverage.
 For claims 11,12, Reiss teaches the log pow value can predict the aroma substances ability to adsorb on adsorption material.
 It would have been obvious to one of ordinary skill in the art to determine the log pow value of the volatile aroma component in Yonezawa to determine its absorption on the resin.
 It’s expected different component will have different log pow value.